Glass Trinity, Chapter 11: Bonds of Fate

 "...Yes, it's true," Hashirama said softly.
 "But that doesn't mean this is the end of it.
 You know, now more than ever, that the affairs of the mainland can and will involve Uzushiogakure.
 Isolationism isn't a realistic solution going forward."

-Hashirama looked taken aback, but he recovered quickly and held her gaze, unwavering.
+Hashirama had the grace to look wounded, but he spoke with confidence.
 "I propose we each gain a new ally, not a new enemy.
 Uzumaki and Senju share blood and a history of cooperation.
 Your talents are invaluable to us, and you could use our support in defending Uzushiogakure should something like this ever happen again.
 And it will happen again so long as loyalties are only as good as a last name."

 Mito gritted her teeth.
 "You're still skirting the issue.
 This feud with the Uchiha is your problem.
 The Uzumaki have no enemies, but you propose that we take them on when they have done nothing to wrong us.
-That's ludicrous."
+It's the cornerstone of selfishness."

 Hashirama averted his gaze to compose himself.
-"What's ludicrous is just sitting here doing nothing about what just happened," he said, his voice taking on a more hushed, graver tone.
+"Maybe it's a little selfish, but aren't all alliances?
+Isn't the point of an alliance to fortify yourself against threats?
+Threats like the Kyuubi?" he challenged.
 "You're sitting ducks out here.
 What do you think would've happened if I hadn't been here?"

-Hashirama blinked and deflated somewhat.
+Hashirama blinked and deflated.
+When he spoke again, it was not so much as the leader of the Senju clan, but as a man who had been through a hellish ordeal and was afraid to repeat it.
 "I'm not trying to take over Uzushiogakure.
 I only want..."
-He paused to breathe, then softly said, "I need you.
+He paused to breathe, to collect his courage, and said, "I need you.
 And you need me."

-Mito bit her tongue at the personal turn this conversation had taken, though she'd done nothing to avoid it.
+Mito bit her tongue at the intimate turn this conversation had taken.
 Like the day she'd first met him, Mito couldn't deny the sincerity in Hashirama's words.
 If he hadn't been there when they fought the Kyuubi...
 If he hadn't been there to revive Madara...

 "Madara won't offer what I'm offering," he said, returning his attention to Ensui.
 "You know as well as I do that the Uchiha don't associate with outsiders.
 He hasn't approached you with a proposal, has he?"